TMJ Specialist Near You in McLean, VA

 TMJ Disorder Treatment Options

-There is no widely accepted safe or effective treatment of TMD at the moment.
+There is no widely accepted safe or effective treatment for TMD at the moment, but there is a building body of research to indicate how laser dentistry in McLean can effectively reduce pain and inflammation in the temporomandibular joint (TMJ).
 If you do have TMD, make sure that any treatments that are attempted are non-permanent, as permanent surgeries could cause long-term disability.
 If the pain is an issue, you can use over-the-counter NSAIDS such as ibuprofen to manage the pain, and if it gets to be too much you can request stronger medication from your healthcare provider.

 Stabilization splints may be recommended but they should only be used for short lengths of time to avoid permanent changes in your bite.
 Surgery is usually considered a last resort or final option when other less invasive methods have not been successful in treating your jaw pain or TMD.
 However, certain individuals with TMJ disorders might find surgical treatments beneficial.